compscisi/Programming-Fundamentals-1-SI/README.md

 # Repository Layout
 Below is the layout for this repository.
 If you are unfamiliar with github, this is a repository where code is stored.
 This may be used to access session activities or help with class work.

+***NOTE: This repository is still in the process of being setup

 Folders

 |Folder                  |Description                                             |